Browse: San Telmo Sunday Fair

 Buenos Aires Antiques and Beyond

 The Feria de San Telmo is one of the most notable and popular events that takes place in Buenos Aires.
 Nestled in one of the oldest neighborhoods in Buenos Aires, the San Telmo Fair is bustling with unique artisans and antiques every Sunday from about 10am to 4pm (depending on the season and the weather).
-Perhaps its greatest qualities, besides the architecturally beautiful neighborhood which it calls home, are its exclusive goods and reliable nature.
-Never a Sunday will there be without tourists pouring into the cobblestone streets of San Telmo for one of a kind antiques, trinkets, art, tango and delicious food.
+Perhaps its greatest qualities, besides the architecturally beautiful neighborhood which it calls home, are the goods for sale and its reliability.
+Never a Sunday will there be without tourists and shoppers pouring into the cobblestone streets of San Telmo for one of a kind antiques, trinkets, art, tango and delicious food.

 Set your alarm, it’s morning in San Telmo

-The true Feria de San Telmo is in Plaza Dorrego, although, it spills out into the surrounding blocks making it almost impossible to see the entire fair in just one Sunday.
+The true Feria de San Telmo is in Plaza Dorrego, although, it spills out into the surrounding blocks.
 Plaza Dorrego houses mostly antique booths where one can find any number of valuables.
 Some, like original matchbox cars, gramophones and old telephones, which are still fully functional, may fetch a more expensive price, but the authenticity and uniqueness of these antiques make it well worth the extra pesos.

 Many booths house truly one of a kind relics where a handmade backgammon board, full dinette sets and antique garments make you feel like you’re looking through your grandmother’s attic rather than a street fair.
 Antique knives, old jewelry and a myriad of figurines earn a spot in nearly every booth and soda siphons, artwork, mate trinkets and leather goods are in abundance.
 While the latter may begin to feel redundant all of these effects are an excellent example of Buenos Aires’ charming nature and rich history, and all of them deserve a spot on your shelf.